Golfers interested in FocusBand: What you need to know

 Since I never previously learned ever about how/where I should gaze at a spot on the ball (top or rear is convention) growing up, just learning it is “mission critical” offers some level of improvement to people like me.
 10 weeks into a program where I was using 3-plus times per week, 15-25 mins per session (only having access to it 2-3 weeks per month), I started to be able to maintain a quiet eye for minutes at a time when I got deep enough into it after 4-7 mins of warming up.
 As I push my “baseline” up, I try to keep it challenging, so I push further into/closer to the zone, going for higher mushin scores and more persistent quiet eye streaks.
 Considering I find a baseline of just 43 very challenging, I have much work to do!

-OPENING December 2017: Indoor golf center with Trackman 4 in all 8 bays and instruction from David Leadbetter certified professionals at Konnectgolf, 590 5th Ave.
+OPENED Feb 12, 2018: Indoor golf center with Trackman 4 in all 8 bays and instruction from David Leadbetter certified professionals at Konnectgolf, 590 5th Ave.
 Memberships $350-$500/year, plus bay rentals $75 per hour $ up.
 For membership information: Please email membership at konnectgolf d0t com for a tour, offered by appointment only.